MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 > __Once your storage account is created, navigate to the storage account and create a container named doctor-notes-search__

 ___

 ### Task 7 - Create Azure search service

 Create a new Azure search service using the Azure portal at <https://portal.azure.com/#create/Microsoft.Search>.
 Select your Azure subscription.
 Use the previously created resource group.
 You will need a globally-unique URL as the name of your search service (try something like "doctonotes-search-" plus your name, organization, or numbers).
 Finally, choose a nearby location to host your search service - please remember the location that you chose, as your Cognitive Services instance will need to be based in the same location.
 Click "Review + create" and then (after validation) click "Create" to instantiate and deploy the service.

-> You will need to co

 ___